NtshVrm/component-library/README.md

 Toasts are a class of pop-ups requiring user action that appear at the bottom of your screen.

 Infinity UI offers a simple toast component @ https://infinityui.netlify.app/documentation/pages/toast-docs/toast-docs.html

 ---

+### List

+Lists are a number of connected items or names written or printed consecutively, typically one below the other.

+Infinity UI offers a three types of list components @ https://infinity-tempdev.netlify.app/documentation/pages/list-docs/list-docs.html

+-Unordered
+-Ordered
+-Stacked

+---